-Immediate Family: "Immediate family" means the candidate's spouse, parent, grandparent, child, grandchild, sister, half-sister, brother, half-brother, stepparent, step-grandparent, stepchild, step-grandchild, stepsister, stepbrother, mother-in-law, father-in-law, brother-in-law, sister-in-law, son-in-law, daughter-in-law, guardian, former guardian, domestic partner, or the Immediate Family of the candidate's spouse or domestic partner.
+Immediate Family: "Immediate family" means the candidate's spouse, parent, grandparent, child, grandchild, sister, half-sister, brother, half-brother, stepparent, step_grandparent, stepchild, step_grandchild, stepsister, stepbrother, mother-in-law, father-in-law, brother-in-law, sister-in-law, son-in-law, daughter-in-law, guardian, former guardian, domestic partner, or the Immediate Family of the candidate's spouse or domestic partner.

-Independent Expenditure: As used in these Regulations, an "independent expenditure" includes not only the definition included in Article XIII, Section 2(n), but also Part D below.
+Independent Expenditure: As used in these Regulations, an "independent expenditure" includes not only In addition to the definition included in Article XIII, Section 2(n), but also please refer to Part D, below.

-In-Kind Contribution: In addition to the definition included in Article XIII, Section 2(p), "In-Kind Contributions" are goods and services, other than money, that are donated or provided to the campaign at no cost or at a cost that is less than fair market value, but does not include the value of services provided without compensation or unreimbursed travel or other personal expenses of individuals who volunteer a portion or all of their time on behalf of a candidate or political committee.
+In-Kind Contribution: In addition to the definition included in Article XIII, Section 2(p), "In-Kind Contributions" are goods and services, other than money, that are donated or provided to the campaign at no cost or at a cost that is less than the usual and customary charge fair market value, but does not include the value of services provided without compensation or unreimbursed travel or other personal expenses of individuals who volunteer a portion or all of their time on behalf of a candidate or political committee.
 For more information regarding "In-Kind Contributions," please refer to Part E.

-Mass Communication: Any communication of substantially identical content reasonably expected to reach 100 or more individuals within three (3) months of a regular or special election, or within 45 days of a run-off election.
+Mass Communication: Any communication of substantially identical content reasonably expected to reach to-100 or more individuals within three (3) months of a regular or special election, or within 45 days of a run-off election.
 This includes communications sent directly to individuals, and communications placed in areas where they will likely be seen by one hundred (100) or more individuals, such as signs.